thisisthor/lectures/sessions/03/README.md

 * Learning goals for today
 * Quiz time!
 * Let's talk about *content*
+* Lets talk about Mood-boards!
+* Lets talk about Wordpress!

 ### Learning goals for today
 * A final investigation into the history of the internet
 * Create a content map and start producing content
 * Create mood-boards for your website
+* Install Wordpress

 ### What do you remember from yesterday?
 Lets go through it together.

 > Hot tip: Look at your mind-map from yesterday

-## Quiz time!
+## Discussion time!

-1. What was GeoCities?

-2. How is broadband different from dial-up?

-3. How do you feel about privacy?
+1. How do you feel about privacy?

-4. What kind of internet do you want to be a part of?
+2. What kind of internet do you want to be a part of?

 # Now, let's talk about *content*